Academic Enrichment | Repton School

 2. Higher Education and Careers

-3. Lecture Series
+3. Geopolitics and Personal Finance Lecture Series

 The second lesson in the week is devoted to research skills and the Extended Project Qualification and this is completed by the whole cohort.
 The Public Speaking course follows LAMDA’s ‘Speaking in Public’ qualification and develops the skills necessary for effective oral communication and public presentation.
 Learn more about our LAMDA provision.

-SOCIETIES
+CLUBS and SOCIETIES

-Our vibrant societies enrich the lives of Reptonians, cultivating passions and providing excellent grounding for life beyond school.
+Our vibrant clubs and societies enrich the lives of Reptonians, cultivating passions and providing excellent grounding for life beyond school.
 Repton is a school that celebrates diversity, progress and many of our societies are initiated by pupils and welcomed by the entire Repton community.